publicdocs/uscode/assets/md/titles/usc02/us/usc/t2/ch5/m__us_usc_t2_s183.md

     (b) __Guidelines__

-    In carrying out subsection (a) of this section, the Librarian of Congress shall take into account the following:
+    In carrying out subsection (a), the Librarian of Congress shall take into account the following:

         (1) The history should be an illustrated, narrative history of the House of Representatives, organized chronologically.